Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Simulation Study

 We focus on sequences $(X_i, W_i)_{i = 1, \dots, n}$ of length $n = 10000$.
-In our context it would mean that if we had on average hourly observations, we would need data from about 14 months to reach $n = 10000$ observations; if we had daily observations, we would need data from about 27.4 years, and if we had on average weekly observations, we would need data from about 185 years.
-To view results for other sample sizes, see Figure \ref{fig:app2} in the appendix.
+In our context, this means that if we had on average hourly observations, we would need data from about 14 months to reach $n = 10000$ observations; if we had daily observations, we would need data from about 27.4 years, and if we had on average weekly observations, we would need data from about 185 years.
+Results for other sample sizes are given in the supplementary material.

-We determine the threshold such that the 2\% largest magnitudes are considered as exceedances, meaning that the threshold corresponds to the 98\% sample quantile.
+We set the threshold to the 98\% sample quantile, such that the 2\% largest magnitudes are considered as exceedances.
 For $n = 10000$ observations this leads to $k = 200$ exceedances.
 In general, selecting an appropriate threshold is a difficult task.
 It cannot be set too high because we require a sufficient number of inter-exceedance times to compute the empirical distribution function.
 Conversely, the approximation may not be accurate if the threshold is set too low.
-Previous studies not reported here suggest that 2\% is a reasonable choice in our scenarios (see Figure \ref{fig:app1} in the appendix).
+Previous studies not reported here suggest that 2\% is a reasonable choice in our scenarios.

 For minimisation we use the standard optimisation algorithm \emph{L-BFGS-B} based on quasi-Newton with several starting points \citep{Byrd1995}.
 We restrict the search space to $[a,1]\times[a,1]\times(0,\infty)$ with $a = 0.1$ as discussed before.
 We report the root of the mean-square error (RMSE) and the bias of the point estimators.